 Points to Remember:

-– Takotsubo was initially regarded as benign but can be associated with severe clinical complications including death
+– Stress cardiomyopathy or Takotsubo was initially regarded as benign but can be associated with severe clinical complications including death.

 Why do we associate women with stress cardiomyopathy or Takotsubo?

-When stress is experienced over a repeated and a prolonged period of time, it can have physical and psychological repercussions.
-Chronic stress contributes to high blood pressure, atherosclerosis and formation of dangerous plaques in the coronary arteries that causes heart attacks and changes in the brain that can produce anxiety and depression.
+When stress is experienced over a repeated and prolonged period of time, it can have physical and psychological repercussions.
+Chronic stress contributes to high blood pressure, atherosclerosis, and the formation of dangerous plaques in the coronary arteries that cause heart attacks and changes in the brain that can produce anxiety and depression.

 Experts feel that women are more susceptible to stress and are more prone to develop a stress cardiomyopathy or Takotsubo.
-Physiological and hormonal changes associated with menstruation, pregnancy and menopause can alter the vulnerability to stress and depression.
-In addition, societal pressures for women to adopt the many roles of wife, mother, caretaker, administrator of the household on top of holding a full time job and become leaders in their field has left very little time for women to spend taking care of their own physical and emotional needs.
+Physiological and hormonal changes associated with menstruation, pregnancy, and menopause can alter the vulnerability to stress and depression.
+In addition, societal pressures for women to adopt the many roles of wife, mother, caretaker, and administrator of the household on top of holding a full-time job and become leaders in their field have left very little time for women to spend taking care of their own physical and emotional needs.

 Stress can activate the brain with a spillover of hormones such as catecholamines that can cause a direct toxic effect on the heart muscle and/or vascular dysfunction at the microvascular level.

-Our first patient is a 57 year old woman smoker with HTN, diabetes mellitus, hyperlipidemia, anxiety and bipolar depression who presented in the Emergency room with chest pain and fatigue.
+Our first patient is a 57-year-old female smoker with HTN, diabetes mellitus, hyperlipidemia, anxiety, and bipolar depression who presented in the emergency room with chest pain and fatigue.
 The patient had been dealing with financial difficulties all year.
 The symptoms of chest pain started 1 week prior to presentation.
 On the morning of admission, she developed severe, non-radiating chest pain associated with profuse sweating.
 The pain was located in the center of her chest and was partially relieved with nitroglycerin.
-Her ECG showed nonspecific changes and troponin was slightly abnormal at 0.79.
+Her ECG showed nonspecific changes, and troponin was slightly abnormal at 0.79.
 The patient was admitted to the hospital, and because of the persistence of the pain, she was taken to the cath lab.
-Cardiac catherization revealed the classic finding of stress cardiomyopathy or Takotsubo and normal coronary arteries.
+Cardiac catheterization revealed the classic finding of stress cardiomyopathy (or Takotsubo) and normal coronary arteries.

 She was treated with angiotensin receptor and beta blockers.
 The ECG displayed new T-wave inversion and an increase in the QT interval at 508 msec.

-This complicated the anti-depressive medical treatment as her medication could further increased the QT and cause serious and lethal arrhythmias.
-The Venlafaxine (Effexor) was reduced and a follow up with the psychiatrist was made to change her treatment.
+This complicated the anti-depressive medical treatment as her medication could further increase the QT and cause serious and lethal arrhythmias.
+The Venlafaxine (Effexor) was reduced, and a follow up with the psychiatrist was made to change her treatment.
 Her heart function had totally returned to normal.

-Stress cardiomyopathy or Takotsubo is a clinical syndrome presenting as acute chest pain, mimicking a heart attack, and characterized by transient left ventricular dysfunction (systolic or diastolic) often related to an emotional or physical stress.
+Stress cardiomyopathy or Takotsubo is a clinical syndrome presenting as acute chest pain, mimicking a heart attack, and characterized by transient left ventricular dysfunction (systolic or diastolic), often related to emotional or physical stress.

 The distinctive feature of ballooning of the heart extends beyond the region supplied by the coronary artery.
 Coronary angiography is performed to rule out significant coronary disease.
-In most patients with stress cardiomyopathy or Takotsubo, the coronaries are normal or have minimal disease and the LV gram reveals a ballooning of the tip of the heart while the base of the heart works overtime (seen in over 80% of patients).
-Most patients recover within few weeks to few months.
+In most patients with stress cardiomyopathy (or Takotsubo), the coronaries are normal or have minimal disease and the LV gram reveals a ballooning of the tip of the heart while the base of the heart works overtime (seen in over 80% of patients).
+Most patients recover within a few weeks to a few months.
 Our first patient recovered her LV function within 24 hrs.

-Our second patient is a 75 year old woman wedding planner, who experienced a lot of stress when her daughter divorced.
-She presented to the Emergency room with nausea, vomiting and left sided chest pain, and troponin elevated at 6.
+Our second patient is a 75-year-old female wedding planner who experienced a lot of stress when her daughter divorced.
+She presented to the emergency room with nausea, vomiting, left-sided chest pain, and troponin elevated at 6.
 Cardiac cath revealed minimal coronary disease and the classic finding on the LV gram with EF at 25%.

 She was treated initially with beta blockers and ace inhibitors.
 However, because of hypotension, she was continued on ace inhibitors only.
 One month later, the echocardiogram revealed complete normalization of the LV function.
 While most patients recover LV function within 3-6 months, some patients suffer from systolic heart failure during the acute phase.
-The in-hospital mortality remains high at 5% and is seen primarily in elderly, patients presenting with very low EF (<20%), high troponin elevation, involvement of the right ventricle and patients experiencing physical stress such as acute illness.
-Patients with prolonged QT interval are at risk of developing significant arrhythmias such as Torsade de Pointe and Ventricular Fibrillation.
+The in-hospital mortality remains high at 5% and is seen primarily in elderly, patients presenting with very low EF (<20%), high troponin elevation, involvement of the right ventricle, and patients experiencing physical stress such as an acute illness.
+Patients with prolonged QT intervals are at risk of developing significant arrhythmias such as Torsade de Pointe and ventricular fibrillation.

-If you would like to learn more about heart disease in women or Takotsubo, you can click on Myheart.net articles: Why women’s heart are different, or broken heart syndrome.
-The American college of Cardiology discussed the Key Points to remember in Takotsubo syndrome in their latest review in 2018.
+If you would like to learn more about heart disease in women or Takotsubo, you can click on these MyHeart.net articles: Why Women’s Hearts are Different, or Broken Heart Syndrome.
+The American College of Cardiology discussed the key points to remember in Takotsubo syndrome in their latest review in 2018.